Nevena90serbiangirl/qa-portfolio/01-manual-testing/bug-reports/Bug reports for Login moduleREADME.md

 The reported issues cover functional, usability, and security-related scenarios and demonstrate standard QA defect reporting practices used in real-world projects.

+Some of the reported issues highlight potential security risks, such as missing protection against brute-force login attempts.